-Workplace Sexual Harassment: The Occupational Health and Safety Act (Part III.O.I) defines workplace sexual harassment as engaging in a course of vexatious comment or conduct against a worker because of sex, sexual orientation, gender identity or gender expression where the course of comment or conduct is known or ought reasonably to be known to be unwelcome.
+Workplace sexual harassment: Engaging in a course of vexatious comment or conduct against a worker because of sex, sexual orientation, gender identity or gender expression where the course of comment or conduct is known or ought reasonably to be known to be unwelcome.
 This could also include making a sexual solicitation or advance where the person making the solicitation or advance is in a position to confer, grant or deny a benefit or advancement to the worker and the person knows or ought reasonably to know that the solicitation or advance is unwelcome.